Underwaterr/mEmo/README.md

 - *Event Scheduling* - keep track of gigs, rehearsals and more
 - *Poll for Availability* - poll bandmates to collect availability and comments on potential dates

 What's next?
 Push notifications with [ntfy](https://ntfy.sh/).
-Keep track of venues, tasks and finances.
+Future goals include tracking venues, tasks and finances.

 ## The Stack